Page on STL County tied to kickback scheme: ‘Attempt to defraud county government failed’

 The CARES Act was used to fund the county’s Small Business Relief program, with the goal of paying some of the costs businesses incurred amid stay-at-home orders during part of the COVID pandemic.
 Weaver was charged on May 25 with four counts of wire fraud.
 He has since turned himself over to federal custody.

 Page noted Tuesday that “the attempt to defraud county government failed.”
-Upon learning about federal charges, Page says Weaver was terminated from his position immediately.
+Upon learning about federal charges, Page said Weaver was terminated from his position immediately.

-“That sort of behavior is never allowed [and] that sort of behavior will never be tolerated in county government,” said Page.
+“That sort of behavior is never allowed [and] that sort of behavior will never be tolerated in county government,” Page said.

+Page said the federal investigation in the county is connected to the same John Doe that led to fraud indictments against St. Louis aldermen.

-When pandemic relief funds first became available, the county hired a law firm to design a form for application, one accounting firm to review each application and another accounting firm to audit expenditures.
-Page says the county initially received criticism for hiring two accounting firms in the process, but says they played a big factor in the employee being caught.
+When pandemic relief funds first became available, the county hired a law firm to design a form for application, one accounting firm to review each application, and another accounting firm to audit expenditures.
+Page said the county initially received criticism for hiring two accounting firms in the process but they played a big factor in the employee being caught.

-“Somehow, we were supposed to move millions of dollars through St. Louis County with a normal infrastructure,” said Page.
+“Somehow, we were supposed to move millions of dollars through St. Louis County with a normal infrastructure,” he said.
 “That wasn’t possible.
 I’m glad we [hired the firms] and I hope folks will take a deeper look into those policies and procedures in place.”

-“From time to time, in government, people will try to steal,” said Page.
+“From time to time, in government, people will try to steal,” Page said.
 “We will try to set up providers to prevent that as we did here.”

+The county executive said he would support anything from the county council to double-check the work of the law firm.
+He noted additional auditors will cost the county more money.

 Page also addressed St. Louis County’s COVID-19 spike during a news conference Tuesday.
 As of Monday, St. Louis County hospitals are treating 201 virus patients with a rolling seven-day average of 43 new admissions